 2.1 Overview of Wastewater Sampling, Processing, and Analysis with Resulting Data

 As part of the wastewater surveillance, three Athens-Clarke County (ACC) water reclamation facilities yield water samples.
 The sampling frequency varies across the study.
 Initially, samples were taken weekly, but later the sampling frequency was twice weekly (on Mondays and Wednesdays).
 However, there remained some irregularity in the sampling frequency (further discussed in Section 4).

-Initially, two water samples for each facility were taken at each sampling time, but the study design shifted to collecting three samples for most of the study duration; these redundant samples are referred to as biological replicates.

-Each wastewater sample was processed and analyzed via a reverse transcription quantitative polymerase chain reaction (RT-qPCR) -based laboratory workflow required for the enumeration of SARS-CoV-2 in the wastewater samples.
-Briefly, viral genetic material (i.e., ribonucleic acid (RNA)) was extracted from the wastewater samples, used as a template to generate complementary deoxyribonucleic acid (DNA) which was then serially amplified to determine the concentration of viral genetic material from the original sample.
-This RT-qPCR workflow is done both in duplicate for two separate genetic sequence targets/primers (N1 and N2) and, for each sequence target, in triplicate (at least) for additional redundancies; these triplicate experiments are referred to as technical replicates.

 Overall, the three wastewater reclamation facilities yield approximately three 24-hour composite water samples for a single sampling time.
 The three biological replicates each serve as a source for RT-qPCR experiments.
 The experiments use amplification primers for two viral sequence targets, N1 and N2, and for each primer three replicate experiments are conducted.
 So, for any given sampling time, there should be approximately 3x3x2x3=54 RT-qPCR results.

+Initially, two water samples for each facility were taken at each sampling time, but the study design shifted to collecting three samples for most of the study duration; these redundant samples are referred to as biological replicates.

+Each wastewater sample was processed and analyzed via a reverse transcription quantitative polymerase chain reaction (RT-qPCR) -based laboratory workflow required for the enumeration of SARS-CoV-2 in the wastewater samples.
+Briefly, viral genetic material (i.e., ribonucleic acid (RNA)) was extracted from the wastewater samples, and used as a template to generate complementary deoxyribonucleic acid (DNA) which was then serially amplified to determine the concentration of viral genetic material from the original sample.
+This RT-qPCR workflow is done both in duplicate for two separate genetic sequence targets/primers (N1 and N2) and, for each sequence target, in triplicate (at least) for additional redundancies; these triplicate experiments are referred to as technical replicates.

 More comprehensive documentation on data and methodology is found at the University of Georgia (UGA) Center for the Ecology of Infectious Disease (CEID) COVID-19 Portal: Wastewater Surveillance for SARS-CoV-2 in Athens, GA and at the Lipp Laboratory Protocol for Wastewater Surveillence of SARS-CoV-2.

 3 Raw (Sewage) Data